 How is Eyelid Inflammation Treated?

-Eyelid inflammation, or blepharitis, is a condition that requires long-term care.
+Eyelid inflammation, blepharitis, is a condition that requires long-term care.
 The treatment process can be planned according to the symptoms of inflammation, its cause, and the individual's overall eye health.

 Eyelid Hygiene and Cleaning

-Application of Warm Compress
+Application of Warm Compresses

-Medication Therapy
+Medication Treatment

 Use of Artificial Tears